adam0x7/nft-amm-hook/README.md

 forge build --evm-version cancun --via-ir
 ```

-This structure uses comments within the shell script code block to explain what each command does, keeping it neat and easy to understand.
-When displayed in a Markdown renderer, this will show up as a single code block with two distinct commands, each preceded by a comment explaining its purpose.

 ## Overview 🌐
 The `NFTAMMHook` is a Uniswap V4 Hook that is a POC for creating an NFT AMM using the `afterSwap` hook.
 ## Key Features 🌟